shapyro/TriviaGame/README.md

-# TriviaGame
+# Cosmic Trivia

-## Batman Questions

-# Worst Batman Movie
+## What is the largest planet in our Solar System?
+- Jupiter
+- Mars
+- Venus
+- Saturn

+## What is the only planet we can live on comfortably?
+- Earth
+- Uranus
+- Mercury
+- Pluto

+## What is the most prominent gasious element in Earth's atmoshpere?
+- Argon
-- Batman
+- Oxygen
-- Batman Returns
+- Nitrogen
-- Batman & Robin
+- Krypton

+## What recent Zodiac sign did NASA declare?
-- The Dark Knight
+- Taurus

-# Best Batman Movie
-- Batman Forever
+- Gemini
-- The Dark Knight Rises
-- Batman Begins
+- Aquarius
-- Batman
+- Ophiuchus

-# Worst Batman Character

-# Best Batman Character